neos/flow-development-collection/Neos.Flow/Documentation/StyleGuide/StyleAndUsage.rst

 Command Line
 ------------

-Write as two separate words when referring to the noun and use the hypenated form ``command-line`` for and adjective.
+Write as two separate words when referring to the noun and use the hyphenated form ``command-line`` for an adjective.

 Commas
 ------